junlapong/junlapong.github.com/notes/3d-secure-2.0.md

 ![](http://www.modirum.com/files/2017/05/3ds20.png)

+#### Challenge flow

-**Challenge flow** has got changed way of communication from the Issuer to Merchant.
+Challenge flow** has got changed way of communication from the Issuer to Merchant.
 In 3DS 2.0 the result of challenge is communicated through the DS.
 (Step 6 at the figure below) Thus, Merchant is informed about the authentication results via a separate channel, which is more secure.

 ![](http://www.modirum.com/files/2017/05/3ds20-challenge.png)